narlanmatos/narlanmatos.github.io/_translations/canto-ro.md

 ## Overview

-This bilingual edition contains Portuguese originals and Romanian-language translation of Narlan Matos's 2018 book [*Canto aos Homens de Boa Vontade*](/poetry/books/canto).
+This bilingual edition contains Portuguese originals and Romanian-language translation of Narlan Matos's 2018 book [*Canto aos Homens de Boa Vontade*](/poetry/books/canto/).

-It was recipient of the Premiul „Cartea de Poezie a Anului 2023” (Poetry Book of the Year Award, Romania).
+It was recipient of the 2024 Premiul pentru Traducere (Translation Prize).

 {% if page.read_link %}
 <p>